MileHacker Logo

 • Seek out a local Moftej for an authentic taste of Khuzestani home-style cooking.

-• These local experiences present a connection to the region's food culture.
+• These regional experiences present a connection to the region's food culture.

-• Ask locals for their favorite hidden eateries.
+• Inquire with locals about their top picks hidden eateries.

 Moftej: Home-style Cooking